rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 # Connecting to Midway
 The information here describes how users can access RCC resources.
-All users of RCC resources are responsible for knowing and abiding by the RCC User Policy.
+All users of RCC resources are responsible for knowing and abiding by the [RCC User Policy](/user_policy){:target="_blank"}.

 Upon logging in to Midway, you will be connected to either one of two login nodes on the respective system:
 ```